bikefittr.com

 The Fatigue Factor

-An aggressive position provides aerodynamic benefits, but those benefits diminish when:
+An aggressive position provides aerodynamic benefits, but those benefits collapse when:

-• You can't maintain the position for the entire bike leg
+• You cannot maintain the position for the entire bike leg (sitting up for even 10% of the ride wipes out most aero gains)

 • Hip flexor fatigue compromises your run